Pre-PhD Instructor

 PhD Advising

-I increasingly get emails from people interested in studying with me at the graduate level.
-To save people some time and clear up some confusions, I have some general pieces of advice for anyone who is interested in working with me that I can at least give here.
+I sometimes get emails from people interested in studying with me at the graduate level.
+To save people some time and clear up some confusions, I have some general pieces of advice for anyone who is interested in working with me that I can give here.

-As to my (past, when that becomes a thing, and) current students, I will keep a running tally here, to give yinz a sense of what sorts of things I am getting up to as an advisor
+As to my past and current students, I will keep a running tally here, to give yinz a sense of what sorts of things I am getting up to as an advisor

 - Primary Advisor:

-Somayeh Tohidi: working on formal epistemology, my work with her focuses on statistical evidence from social scientific inquiry in the context of discrimination.
+Somayeh Tohidi: working on formal epistemology for non-ideal agents, my work with her focuses on the use of statistical evidence drawn from social scientific inquiry in the context of discriminatory societies.

-Bele Wollesen: working on strategy-proofness in game theory, my work with her focuses on the epistemic significance of various methods of judgement aggregation.
+Bele Wollesen: working on strategy-proofness in game theory, my work with her focuses on epistemic properties of methods of judgement aggregation.

 - Secondary Advisor:

-Emily C.R.
-Tilton: working on feminist philosophy, my work with her focuses on standpoint epistemology and meta-philosophy.
+Talita Ferrantelli: working on feminist legal philosophy, my work with her focuses on zetetic norms for meta-philosophy.

 -Former Students

-Margherita Harris: works on modelling and uncertainty management in climate science and policy, my work with her concerns robustness reasoning and the advantages of multi-method approaches.
-Now a teaching fellow here at the LSE.
+Margherita Harris: works on modelling and uncertainty management in climate science and policy, my work with her concerned robustness reasoning and the advantages of multi-method approaches.
+Now a fellow at the Pittsburgh Centre for Philosophy of Science

 I have taught and TA'd for a wide variety of classes, usually focussed on either philosophy of science, political philosophy, or the intersection thereof.
-I have introduced new classes to the LSE focussed on the philosophy of Race and Gender, and also a social theory reading group based course.
-I am always happy to talk about potential syllabus ideas or teaching points on anything in my area of expertise.
+I have introduced new classes to the LSE focussed on the philosophy of Race and Gender, and also a social theory reading group.
+I am always happy to talk about potential syllabus ideas or teaching points on anything in my areas of expertise.

 While I cannot guarantee my availability, I have tried to make myself available to summer schools which aim at expanding access to the field, such as the PIKSI Logic programmes or the John Jay summer school for formerly incarcerated persons.
 At these I have taught on decision theory and social philosophy.
 If you have an idea for some such reach out to me, we'll see if we can make it work.